July 20, 2022MAINTENANCE

 - Replacing asset components

-Technically, repairs can also be considered as maintenance work (corrective maintenance).
+Technically, repairs can also be considered maintenance work (corrective maintenance).
 However, the difference between repair and maintenance work is that repairs aim to restore functionality while maintenance looks to preserve functionality.

 Put simply, repairs are done after downtime to minimize losses, while maintenance is done to prevent unexpected asset downtime.